- Public Works

 Major Snow Event Precautions

-When a major snow event is in progress, every effort is made to keep Priority I and II streets clear.
-Usually, the snowplow operators can complete all Priority I and II streets in 4 - 8 hours.
-Once the major roads are clear, the snow plow operators begin clearing all interior neighborhood streets and providing access to cul-de-sacs and dead end streets; this usually requires an additional 24 to 48 hours.
+When a snowstorm is in progress, every effort is made to keep Priority I and II streets clear.
+Snowplow drivers can typically clear Priority I and II streets in 4 to 8 hours.
+Once the major roads are clear, drivers can begin clearing the Priority III and IV streets, usually requiring 24 to 48 hours to clear.
+Select park trails are cleared only after public streets have been cleared.
 De-icing materials are applied as needed throughout the duration of a snow event, with the following receiving priority attention: